jeremyButtler/freezeTB/tbAmrSource/README.md

   Otherwise tbAmr will apply read depth filters.

 ```
-minimap2 -a ../freezeTbFiles/TB-NC000962.fa consensus.fasta > tmp.sam;
+minimap2 -a ../freezeTBFiles/NC000962.fa consensus.fasta > tmp.sam;
-tbAmr -amr-tbl ../freezeTbFiles/who-2023.tsv -sam-con tmp.sam;
+tbAmr -amr-tbl ../freezeTBFiles/who-2023.tsv -sam-con tmp.sam;
 ```

 or

 ```
-minimap2 -a ../freezeTbFiles/TB-NC000962.fa reads.fastq |
+minimap2 -a ../freezeTBFiles/NC000962.fa reads.fastq |
-  tbAmr -amr-tbl ../freezeTbFiles/who-2023.tsv -sam-con -;
+  tbAmr -amr-tbl ../freezeTBFiles/who-2023.tsv -sam-con -;
 ```

 # Some extra commands:

 ## Printing read ids for AMR sequences

-You can print out the read ids that mapped to each unique variant by providing a file name with `-id-file`.
-You can use seqkit or my fqGetIds to extract the sequences from an fastq file using the read ids.
+You can print out the read ids and the variants they mapped to using `-id-file file.tsv`.
+Each line will have an read id and one variant that it mapped to.
+Multiple lines are used for read ids that mapped to multple variants.
+You can use fqGetIds or seqkit extract the fastq entries using the read ids.

 ## Frameshift checking (not recommended)